davidcalhoun/davidbcalhoun.com/src/content/posts/2010-09-15-server-side-console-log.md

 layout: post
 permalink: /2010/server-side-console-log
 aliases:
   - /2010/server-side-console-log
 tags:
   - javascript
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 ### The problem

 On the desktop we're quite privileged to have nice debugging tools such as Firebug and Web Inspector in Webkit-based browsers.
 But when it comes to mobile, debugging JavaScript with `console.log`.

 isn't quite as easy.

 Probably the best available tool on mobile at the moment is mobile Safari's console, which looks like the following when enabled (Settings -> Safari -> Developer -> Debug Console):

 <div id="attachment_453" style="width: 710px" class="wp-caption aligncenter">
   <img src="http://davidbcalhoun.com/wp-content/uploads/2010/09/mobile-safari-console.png" alt="" title="mobile-safari-console" width="700" height="480" class="size-full wp-image-453" /><p class="wp-caption-text">
     Mobile Safari's debug console